The world's GREATEST desserts – how many British favourites made the list?

 Nailya Yakubova/Shutterstock

-A qatayef (or katayef) is a traditional Middle Eastern dessert that dates back over a thousand years, and is especially popular during the month of Ramadan.
-The name refers more to the batter than the dessert, as there are two main ways to prepare it.
-Both involve cooking the pancake-like batter well on one side.
-Then, for the first way, that's made into a dumpling, stuffed with nuts and sugar, before deep frying to a golden brown.
-The other way is to fold the qatayef, pipe it full of sweet cream cheese and dust it with nuts.
+A qatayef (or katayef) is a traditional Middle Eastern dessert that dates back over a thousand years, and it's especially popular during the month of Ramadan.
+The name refers more to the batter than the dessert itself, as there are two main ways to prepare it: it can be formed into a dumpling, stuffed with nuts and sugar, then deep fried until golden brown, or folded, piped full of sweet cream cheese and dusted with nuts.

 23. Eton mess, England, UK